 The prostate screening clinics are provided free of charge to all men regardless of insurance.
 For those men whose screenings reveal potential problems, follow-up procedures will be recommended.
-If a man is unable to afford follow-up procedures, Dr. Moody and the association will provide care.
+For those men without insurance or otherwise unable to afford follow-up, Dr. Moody and his associates will assist with providing or arranging care.